-For the full year ended December 31, 2010 and the nine months ended September 30, 2011, our net revenue derived from customers located outside North America was 32% and 34%, respectively.
+For the years ended December 31, 2010 and 2011, our net revenue derived from customers located outside North America was 32% and 34%, respectively.
 We expect the percentage of total net revenue derived from outside North America to increase in future periods as we continue to expand our international operations.